 - Negligently extracting the wrong teeth

 - Failing to detect dental problems

-- Failing to use or properly use diagnostic equipment such as X-ray
+- Failing to use or properly use diagnostic equipment such as X-rays

-What Happens When a Miami Dentist Is Negligent and Deviates from the Standard of Care?
+What Happens When a Dentist Is Negligent and Deviates from the Standard of Care?

 When a Florida dentist fails to adhere to the standard of care, negligently harming the patient, the injured party may pursue damages in a medical malpractice lawsuit.
 If the patient dies as a result of the dentist’s negligence and failure to adhere to the standard of care, the deceased’s legal heirs may seek compensation in a wrongful death lawsuit.
 In both cases, monetary compensation, or damages, is sought.